- Jun 3

 - Shallow breathing

 - Droopy, heavy limbs

 Addiction Treatment Programs for Opioid Drug Abuse

 Although opioid drug abuse is on the rise, there is hope.
-Gateway Foundation addiction treatment centers can help.
+Gateway addiction treatment centers can help.

 Opioid withdrawal can be extremely difficult and dangerous without proper medical care.
 Therefore, it’s crucial to seek professional help to manage the withdrawal symptoms and begin the recovery process.
-The Gateway Foundation offers a variety of substance abuse treatment programs, including:
+Gateway offers a variety of substance abuse treatment programs, including:

 Getting help is the first step to living a successful and drug-free life.
 For questions on how to begin overcoming opioid abuse, call Gateway today at 877.505.4673.